 There you go!
 I told you they would be doable, didn’t I?

 Don’t just stop at these, though.
-Tell me what other changes you’re going to be making in 2018 by dropping a comment in the box below.
+Tell me what other changes you’re going to be making this year by dropping a comment in the box below.

 Lisa Williams is a committed vegan, passionate animal welfare advocate, and keen follower of too many v-friendly food blogs to mention.
 She started happyhappyvegan.com back in 2016 because she felt there was a need for more straightforward information on plant-based living.